thatdevsherry/prefect_lsp_bug/README.md

 Using async/await gets rid of the error, but it feels weird that the [official example](https://docs.prefect.io/2.10.21/concepts/deployments/#create-a-deployment-from-a-python-object)
 gives an error on mypy.

+**Note** that prefect runs fine, there are no issues with deployment.
+This issue only affects linter.